shabicha/ProTech/readme.md

 2. Edit UI
 * Classification UI: Edit `3-UI > PredictionResultView.swift` based on the content you want to appear when the classifier identifies an object.
-If you want to view a preview of your UI, edit the PreviewProvider at the bottom of the doc to update the parameters passed to PredictionResultView to match your JSON format.
+You can view a preview of the UI if you open up Canvas in XCode (it will show the default values you added in `Classification.swift`)
 * Launch screen: `3-UI > LaunchScreenView.swift` to customize the launch screen contents

 ## Extra Credit: Add an About page